relientm96/capstone2020/docs/markdown/applicationdeployment.md

 #### Web Application

-A huge part in our project was dedicated towards building an online real-time web application for users to experience real-time Auslan recognition using our model.
+A huge part in our project was dedicated towards building an online real-time web application for users to experience real-time gesture recognition using our model.

 ##### Version 1
 <br>